 The morning was overcast.
 I walked to the top of the hill with two others, a couple, and looked for a nice shady place, ready for a hot day.

 The morning was overcast, no shadows.
 I waited til the sun came out to paint the cast shadows on the ground.

 When I got to this point in the painting, a man who lives in the village pulled up in his car… It was obvious that I was in his parking place; the only shady place left :).

 He was so nice.
 Before I could say anything he said that I didn’t have to move.

 He Parked his car in the sun and asked us if it would bother us.
 ‘If it would bother us?’
 I mean how nice can you get.

 Any way, this is how this painting called ‘Hazy June Morning in Olmeda de las Fuentes’ turned out.
-At lunch we all met at this resaurant.
-When I remember the name, I’ll update this blog.
+We all got together for lunch.

 The food was delicious.